 So this was my “takeaway” from Dave Hingsburger’s presentation coupled with what I overheard from the woman.
 We can learn from what black families have done to prepare their children for life in the “real” world.
 Other minority families have also had to prepare their children, by arming them with self-esteem and pride in their heritage.
 It came to mind that mothers also often “arm” their daughters with self-esteem and confidence to face what girls and women often face in school and in the work place.
 Part of this is knowing who you are and owning it, being proud.
 Part of this is being able to identify with a movement, a civil rights movement of which you are a member and belong.
 Part of it is learning about others of the same movement who are remarkable and become heroes/heroines that you look to for inspiration.

 Techniques used by these families, mothers and fathers, rights movement leaders can be resources for us, as supporters for people as they navigate the troubled waters of full participation in their communities.
 Many are fearful of the changes that are coming as sheltered workshops close and segregated day services dissolve.
 We must be mindful of how we support people, eyes wide open, to the reality of what they will face and how we can “arm” them while being the “refuge from the storm” Dave Hingsburger spoke so passionately about in Indianapolis.

 7. Conference Connections

-While nothing can compete with the connections you can establish in-person, CQL has created the E-Community through Facebook.
+While nothing can compete with the connections you can establish in-person, CQL has created a Facebook E-Community.
 Members can interact about everything related to human services.
 This is a platform to share resources, ask questions, provide support, and identify solutions.
-After you select the link below, click on the 'Join' button to become a member.
+After you select the hyperlink, click on the ‘Join’ button to become a member.